analytixncs/naviga-analytics-docs/docs/informer/informer-rest-api.md

 - **output** - *json* | *csv* - **default = JSON** - This determines the output format.
 If left off, JSON will be returned.
   **/api/queries/{id}/\_execute?output=csv**

+  > For exporters like Excel, see the `_run` command in the next section.
 - **limit** - *integer* - **default = -1** - This will limit the number of rows returned from the base query.
 The default of -1 will return ALL rows.
 This is the **Row Limit** found in the query editor.
 - **pretty** - *true* | *false* - **Default = false** - Should the results be formatted.
 Usually best to be left off or false.
 - **applyformatting** - *true* | *false* - **Default = true** - Apply the configured type formatting options from the grid.
 When checked, certain number options can cause numbers to appear as strings.
 When unchecked, dates will be strings in ISO-8601 standard format (eg. 2014-05-17T17:00:00.000Z).